 Has the Board created a committee including the CEO that is responsible for the WHOIS and for key actions?

-Has ICANN Org issued public updates on progress against targets for all aspects of WHOIS?
+[Cathrin]

 How has the CEO complied with the instruction from the Board to oversee improvements to the contractual conditions relating to gTLD WHOIS data in the gTLD Registry and Registrar agreements?
+What concrete actions has he taken himself, or staff at his direction, to facilitate improvements to the conditions (e.g. meetings, outreach, suggestions for improvement, facilitation of community dialogue aimed at improvements)?
+Are there any documents (meeting minutes, internal or external memos, etc.) that can demonstrate these actions?

 How has the CEO complied with the instruction from the Board to create appropriate reporting of these improvements and to implement staff incentivisation?
+Are there standard clauses in relevant employee contracts reflecting such incentivisation, and how is the incentivisation structured?
+Have any other measures been taken to incentivize staff to implement the strategic priority recommendation?
+How often does staff report to the CEO or the Board on Whois improvements and what form does that take?
+Are there any documents (internal reporting, meeting minutes, memos etc.) that can demonstrate compliance?

 Has ICANN Org made WHOIS a strategic priority from a substantive perspective?

-Has ICANN Org taken actions reflecting the strategic priority given to the WHOIS, beyond those specifically recommended by the WHOIS RT?
-If yes, how so?
+Has ICANN Org taken any other actions reflecting the strategic priority given to the WHOIS, beyond those specifically recommended by the WHOIS RT in its final report?
+If yes, which actions has it taken?
+Are there any written traces of these actions?

+[Volker]

 How was this priority reflected in the transition from the AoC to the Bylaws?